“I have always maintained that what happened was harder for my family and friends than it was for myself.” Sal, C4/5 complete

 Talking spinal cord injury: the family perspective is a 30 minute DVD in which four different family members openly share their experience of spinal cord injury and the impact it had on them.

-Watch Chris Cairns experience of spinal cord injury.
-Chris’s brother Lee became spinal cord injured in a car accident in 2005.
+Watch Chris Cairns talk about his experience when his brother Lee became spinal cord injured in a car accident in 2005.

 The Family and Friends Information Pack is sponsored by Leigh Day and Co Solicitors